ucsd-progsys/liquidhaskell-tutorial/README.md

 ## Website

 - Package
-  - Generate and link from raw index.lhs
-  - Auto-generate table of contents
+  - Generate table of contents
-  - Auto-generate table of exercises
   - Table of contents on left? (cf rust)
+  - Generate table of exercises

 - Interact
   - Make server link a METADATA variable